NoRedInk/live_fixtures/README.md

  - skip_missing_tables: defaults to false.
    Pass true to avoid raising an error when a table listed in insert_order has no yml file.
- - skip_missing_refs: defaults to true.
+ - skip_missing_refs: defaults to false.
    Pass false to raise an error when the importer is unable to re-establish a relation.